rlsanjose/increading/README.md

 ## Bugs

 - [ ] Enters in a loop after reviewing a material, instead of going on to the next.
-Happened when there only was 1 item in dailyqueue.
+Happened when there only was 1 item in dailyqueue (also when 2).